 1. Without a ProtonMail account, a generic message is delivered into the recipient’s mailbox with a unique link to open the encrypted message.
 This message contains the subject and unique password hint if provided.
 The password is generally either shared verbally or via a separate email.
 The hint can be used to describe something unique to the recipient as a decryption password.

 2. Upon clicking the link, recipient is asked to enter the decryption password selected by the sender of the message.

-3. After 28 days elapse, the recipient is shown the expiration message.
+3. After the optional time period elapses, the recipient is shown the expiration message.

 To get your free or enhanced business encrypted email account, visit ProtonMail.